Bezdarnost/bezdarnost.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-🔬 **Research Focus:**
-As a dedicated researcher, I specialize in diffusion models, VLM post-train and super-resolution.
 Currently, I'm working on some exciting GenAI stuff at a stealth startup.

+I have skills in this topics:
+- Diffusion model pretrain and post-train.
+- VLM post-train.
+- And some triton optimization.

 🎮 **Fun Facts:**